Oereor/HSR-Gacha-Simulator/README.md

 - **Light Cones** omit `element-type`
 - **Blue items** are all Light Cones (real 3-star Light Cones)
 - **Event banners with no rate-up purples** (Archer/Saber) have JSON files containing only the gold event item — purple pools are left empty and the system falls back to the full standard purple pool
+- **All Gold banner** (`AllGoldPoolConfig.json`) is an ordinary-type banner whose gold pool includes every 5★ avatar and light cone released — no rate-up, no 50/50, just the widest possible pool

 To customize pools, edit the JSON files and rebuild.
 The `DataLoader` reads them at runtime from the `PoolConfigs/` directory next to the executable.